TMasak/StatComp/README.md

 -   [Notes](https://github.com/TMasak/StatComp/tree/master/Notes),
     i.e. lecture notes, the basis for the slides,
     -   not available for Weeks 1 and 3
+    -   preliminary form available in advance (until the end of the semester) for the convenience of students unsure about enrolling this course
 -   [Manuals](https://github.com/TMasak/StatComp/tree/master/Manuals) on
     specific topics.
     -   mostly for the first couple of weeks